-- CO1: Students can understand: Applications of biotechnology in food production.. - CO2: Enhancing the quality and quantity of food materials through genetic engineering. - CO3: Understand the rules and regulations in genetic modification of food. - CO4: Students will gain knowledge about safety assessment of food. - CO5: The main goal of the course is to provide basic understanding the student can be able to setup the industry of food materials.
+CO1: Students can understand: Applications of biotechnology in food production..

+CO2: Enhancing the quality and quantity of food materials through genetic engineering.

+CO3: Understand the rules and regulations in genetic modification in food and plants.

+CO4: Students will gain knowledge about safety assessment of food.

+CO5: The main goal of the course is to provide basic understanding the student can be able to setup the industry of food materials.